Dartmouth pubs with beer gardens and outdoor seating

 Bayards Cove is a popular spot for Dartmouth Arms customers to rest and enjoy a drink – just mention where you’ll be sitting and they’ll serve your drink in a disposable glass.

 The Dartmouth Arms is also famed for its pizzas, Mexican dishes, and homemade burgers.
 You can eat in, or takeaway to watch the Lower Ferry or be entertained by the youngsters crabbing off the harbour wall.

 Find out more about The Dartmouth Arms.

 The Floating Bridge

-Get an aerial view of Dartmouth Higher Ferry and the bustling activity of the River Dart from The Floating Bridge’s roof terrace.
+Get an elevated view of Dartmouth Higher Ferry and the bustling maritime activity on the River Dart from The Floating Bridge’s roof terrace.